Alejandro Varela (writer): Career

 Varela graduated from Cornell with a Bachelor of Arts and the University of Washington with a Masters in Public Health.
 After graduating, he worked on an HIV study for the New York City Blood Center and managed cancer screening studies at Mount Sinai in Manhattan.
 Varela taught graduate-level public health policy and advocacy at Long Island University before beginning to write full time.
 He has published short stories in The Yale Review, The Georgia Review, and Harper's Magazine.

 Varela was working in a skyscraper two blocks way from the World Trade Center on September 11, 2001.
 He detailed his experience on that day to Nicole Chung in The Atlantic, "I don’t know when the nightmares started, but after that, it was a long time before I could fly again."

 Varela's debut novel, The Town of Babylon, was published in 2022, and was a finalist for the National Book Award for Fiction.
 The judges for the award said, "With this urgent, vivid novel, Varela has given us a modern classic and an indelible portrait of our times."

 His second book, The People Who Report More Stress, a short story collection, was published in 2023.
 The New York Times called it "a master class in analyzing the unspoken...
 Varela illuminates our society’s Gordian knots with a seemingly effortless wit and empathy."
 The book was longlisted for the Aspen Words Literary Prize.

 Varela's third book, Middle Spoon, a novel, was published in 2025.
 The Boston Globe described it as "...[a] decidedly modern examination of polyamory, family, individual neurosis, and pop culture.
 A multifaceted gem of a novel."

 Personal

-Varela is queer and lives in New York City.
+Varela is gay and lives in New York City.
 His parents are from Colombia and El Salvador.